JakeSteam/blog-programming/_posts/2024-01-15-incrementing-version-automatically-after-release.md

 ### Use releases not tags

-I initially triggered the action whenever a tag was pushed:
+I initially triggered the action whenever a version tag was pushed:

 ```yml
 on: